hove-io/navitia/documentation/rfc/ptref_grammar.md

 ## Expressions

-Now, we have predicates to select object, and we need a tool to combine these predicate.
-Expressions are this tool.
-There is 3 different operators:
+Expressions allow to combine predicates.
+There are 3 different operators:
  * `AND` (or `and`): returns the intersection between the 2 predicates
  * `OR` (or `or`): returns the union between the 2 predicates
  * `-`: returns the set difference between the 2 predicates